ncaidin/documentation/OAIcharter.md

 -   Create an open source, technical community, within which industry participants may easily contribute to building a vendor-neutral, portable and open specification for providing technical metadata for REST APIs ("OAI Community");

--   Promote and facilitate adoption and use of the "OpenAPI Specification" (OAS) as an open industry specification;
+-   Promote and facilitate adoption and use of the "OpenAPI Specification" and other Specifications as open industry specifications;

 -   Adhere to the OAI Charter, attached as Exhibit B, as from time-to-time may be amended per the OAI Charter, and all policies referenced in the OAI Charter, including the IP Policy;